APPLY BEFORE 4 PM AND RECEIVE YOUR LEGAL ENTITY IDENTIFIER TODAY*

 The Issuance of Legal Entity Identifiers is governed by the GLEIF.
 The GLEIF is the foundation which controls the issuance of LEI codes, but the GLEIF does not itself issue them.
 They are instead issued through a network of government owned and private companies acting as Local Operating Units.
 Their main purpose is to supply registration, the renewal of LEI's, and act as a gateway for organisations that wish to obtain an Legal Entity Identifier.
 Full list of Local Operating Units can be found from the GLEIF webpage.

 LEI Register acts in cooperation with several LOUs.
-LEI Register is as an official Registration Agent in Hong Kong.
+LEI Register is as an LEI Registration Agent in Hong Kong.
 You can apply for an LEI code here if your company is registered in Hong Kong, Thailand, South Korea, Nepal, Taiwan, Macau or China.
 Our task is to help organisations and public entities obtain reliable information about the Legal Entity Identifier and manage communication between LOUs and entities wishing to apply for an LEI code.
 We validate data provided from publicly available databases such as national Business Register, etc. The full list of business and other registers can be found from the GLEIF Registration Authorities list.
 Find out more information about Registration Agents.

 FAQs regarding Legal Entity Identifier